-- Claiming the wrong amount of estimated tax payments. - Claiming the wrong amount of standard deduction or itemized deductions. - · Claiming a dependent already claimed on another return. - The amount of refund or payments made on an original return does not match our records when amending your tax return. - Claiming the wrong amount of withholding by incorrectly totaling or transferring the amounts from your federal Form W-2, Wage and Tax Statement. - Claiming the wrong amount of real estate withholding. - Claiming the wrong amount of SDI. - Claiming the wrong amount of exemption credits.
+- Claiming the wrong amount of estimated tax payments. - Claiming the wrong amount of standard deduction or itemized deductions. - Claiming a dependent already claimed on another return. - The amount of refund or payments made on an original return does not match our records when amending your tax return. - Claiming the wrong amount of withholding by incorrectly totaling or transferring the amounts from your federal Form W-2, Wage and Tax Statement. - Claiming the wrong amount of real estate withholding. - Claiming the wrong amount of exemption credits.